cadamsdev/lazy-release-action/docs/how-does-it-work.md

 ## PR Body

-Instead of using the PR title, you can use the PR Body.
-This allows for more descriptive changelogs.
+Instead of using the PR title, you can also use the PR Body.

+This allows for...
-- Longer changelogs
+- Longer / more descriptive changelogs
-- Supports codeblocks etc
+- Using codeblocks
+- More granular control over versioning when you have multiple packages

 Add section
 ```